magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 At the moment we're interested in two options:

-* `-e`, regarding the engine environment to run tests within
+* `-e, --js-eval`, regarding the engine environment to run tests within
-* `-n`, the same as `boot-test`, i.e. the namespaces containing we're interested in.
+* `-n, --namespaces`, the same as `boot-test`, i.e. the namespaces containing the unit tests we're interested in.

 ### Light the fire